cvmiller/v6disc/README.md

 #### IPv6 under the hood
 Each IPv6 node joins the multicast IPv6 all_notes group (FF02::1), one only needs to ping6 this group to determine which hosts are on the link.
 However, that only yields link-local addresses.

-Also understanding how SLAAC addresses are formed from MAC addresses, the v6disc script can "guess" the globally routeable addresses of each host.
+Also understanding how SLAAC addresses are formed from MAC addresses, the v6disc script can "guess" the globally routeable addresses of each host (based on RFC 4862).
+With the advent of [RFC 7217](https://tools.ietf.org/html/rfc7217), a cryptographic method of creating a Global Unicast Address (GUA), another method using **avahi** or bonjour is used (if installed).

 If multiple interfaces are detected, script will also query neighbour table, and display DHCPv6 addresses from the table.
 This works best when run on a router, since DHCPv6 hosts will usually request data through the router.